ING Asia sale raises regulatory hackles, may frustrate Dutch seller

 ING dispatched information on its Asian operations to prospective bidders almost six months ago.
 When its board met last week to discuss the company’s latest earnings performance, it also discussed the final offers for its Asia operations.

-But the board did not identify any preferred bidders, said sources with direct knowledge of the matter, declining to be named as they were not authorized to discuss the sale.
+But the board did not identify any preferred bidders, said sources with direct knowledge of the matter, declining to be named as they were not authorised to discuss the sale.

 In 2009, Malaysian regulator Bank Negara issued new guidelines limiting foreign ownership in the insurance sector to 70 percent to protect the local industry.
 Thailand recently raised the foreign ownership cap to 49 percent from 25 percent.

-Foreign insurers including Singapore’s Great Eastern Holdings (GELA.SI), ING and AIA were allowed to retain their 100 percent ownership because they began operating in those countries before the regulatory changes.
+Foreign insurers including Singapore’s Great Eastern Holdings, ING and AIA were allowed to retain their 100 percent ownership because they began operating in those countries before the regulatory changes.

 ING owns 100 percent of its Malaysian and Thai businesses and 60 percent of its Malaysian takaful joint venture, an Islamic-compliant insurance business.